IF YOU’RE FACING ETHNICITY DISCRIMINATION, CONTACT A ETHNICITY DISCRIMINATION LAWYER FOR THE WORKPLACE

 RELATED ARTICLES ABOUT AGE DISCRIMINATION

 You have questions – we’ve got answers!
 Need more legal help?
 Check out a few of our legal articles below.

 Proving Title VII Discrimination

-Title VII of the Civil Rights Act of 1964 prohibits discrimination by workplaces against employees and job applicants based on race, ethnicity, religion, sex, and other more.
+Title VII of the Civil Rights Act of 1964 prohibits discrimination against employees and job applicants based on race, ethnicity, religion, sex, and others.
 This piece of legislation is often the crux of workplace discrimination suits.
 To read more about this, click here.

-Federal law protects employees from being discriminated against based on their religion, ethnicity, or country of origin.
+Federal law protects employees from getting discriminated against based on their religion, ethnicity, or country of origin.
 These kinds of discriminatory acts can range from rude comments to wrongful termination.
-If you are experiencing any sort of unequal treatment due to your religion, you should take your issues up with an HR representative.
-If that does not lead to any change, then you should reach out to an attorney for discrimination.
+If you are experiencing unequal and warranted treatment, you should take your issues up with an HR representative.
+If that does not lead to any change, reach out to an attorney for discrimination to begin your claim.

 What’s the Difference Between National Origin and Race?

 Nationality discrimination and racial discrimination are prohibited federally, and any job committing either of these acts should be held accountable.
 Many people do not know the difference between the two.
 Racial discrimination is when someone gets treated differently based on their race.
 Discrimination based on national origin is when someone gets treated unequally based on their:

 U.S. Courts remain divided on the English-Only Rule.
 Employers who implement this rule must have a written policy against harassment, go over it in detail with employees, train staff, and ensure everyone has the necessary resources.

 Unless it is a business necessity per the Equal Employment Opportunity Commission (EEOC), you might be on the hook for harassment and discrimination claims that ensue.
 This article offers a better understanding of this language rule and when you should seek legal help.